On Onboard LiDAR-based Flying Object Detection: Theoretical Analysis

-where $v_m$ is the measured voxel $v_m = v(\pnt{p}_m)$ and $v_{gt}$ is the ground-truth voxel actually containing the object $v_{gt} = v(\pnt{p})$.
-It is assumed that the map is aligned with the world frame so that voxels in the map correspond to axis-aligned cubes in $\mathcal{W}$.
-The hit probability $p_{\text{hit}}$ can be quantified as
+where $v_m = v(\pnt{p}_m)$ is the voxel containing the measured point $\pnt{p}_m$ and $v_{gt} = v(\pnt{p}_{gt})$ is the voxel actually containing the true position of the point $\pnt{p}_{gt}$.
+It is assumed that the map is aligned with the world frame $\mathcal{W}$, so that voxels in the map correspond to non-overlapping axis-aligned cubes in $\mathcal{W}$.
+The probability $p_{\text{corr}}$ can be evaluated using the approximation from sec.~\ref{sec:meas_cov} as

-where the voxel $v_{m}$ in the integration limits is interpreted as the corresponding axis-aligned cube and $\pnt{f}_{\mathcal{N}} \left( \pnt{x}, \pnt{\mu}, \mat{\Sigma} \right)$ is the value of the multivariate normal probability density function with mean $\pnt{\mu}$ and covariance $\mat{\Sigma}$ at point $\pnt{x}$.
-This integral does not have an analytical solution, but effective algorithms for its numerical calculation exist~\cite{genz2004numerical}.
+where the voxel $v_{m}$ in the integration limits is interpreted as the corresponding axis-aligned cube and $\pnt{f}_{\mathcal{N}} \left( \pnt{x}, \pnt{\mu}, \mat{\Sigma} \right)$ is the multivariate Gaussian \ac{PDF} approximating the distribution of $\pnt{p}_{gt}$, as defined in sec.~\ref{sec:meas_cov}.
+This integral does not have an analytical solution, however effective algorithms for its numerical calculation do exist~\cite{genz2004numerical}.